PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 When it comes to localizing Power BI artifacts such as datasets and reports, there are three different types of translations and you must be able distinguish between them.
-The three types of translations are metadata translations, report label translations and data translations.
+These are the three types of translations you should understand.

+- Metadata Translations

+- Report Label Translations

+- Data Translations

-Let’s examine all three types in a little more depth.
+Now, let’s examine all three types in a little more depth.

 **Metadata translations** provides localized values for dataset object properties.
 The object types which support metadata translation include tables, columns, measures, hierarchies and hierarchy levels.

 Metadata translations are the easiest to create, managed and integrate into a Power BI report.
 By leveraging the machine translation features of Translations Builder, you can add all the metadata translations you need to builder and test a Power BI report in a matter of seconds.
 As you will discover, adding metadata translations to your dataset is fairly straight-ahead and an essential first step.
 However, metadata translations rarely provide a complete solution by themselves.
 A complete solution will typically require going further to localize report labels.